splynx/docs/files/en/networking/authentication_of_customers/vbng_ipoe_radius/vbng_ipoe_radius.md

 netElastic vBNG: IPoE, Radius configuration
 ==========
-In this article will be shown the configure of virtual **Broadband Network Gateway (vBNG)** solution from [netElastic](http://www.netelastic.com/) along with its integration with Splynx ISP Framework.
+In this article will be shown the configuration of virtual **Broadband Network Gateway (vBNG)** solution from [netElastic](http://www.netelastic.com/) along with its integration with Splynx ISP Framework.
 This solution can be used to complete AAA (Authentication, Authorization & Accounting) coverage of your customers via Splynx Radius server.
 Successful IPoE connections rely on the DHCP server running with vBNG to assign IP address.

 Let's say that we have already installed the instances of vBNG Router, vBNG Manager and Splynx.
 In our demo we will create a test user with certain parameters using our Splynx and then, connect him over IPoE session to Internet through vBNG device.